Gun laws in Colorado: Universal background checks

 Effective July 1, 2013, Colorado requires background checks for all firearm sales at the buyer's expense.
 Without exception, all transferees must complete a background check before they can obtain a firearm from a licensed gun dealer.
 Transferees must also complete a background check in order to obtain a firearm from a private individual.
 However, this does not apply to bona fide gifts or loans between immediate family members, transfers that occur by operation of law, temporary transfers that occur while in the home of a transferee who is not a prohibited person and reasonably fears imminent death or serious bodily injury, temporary transfers for target shooting or hunting, temporary transfers for repair or maintenance, temporary transfers that occur in the continuous presence of the owner, and temporary transfers for not more than seventy-two hours.

 Restricted weapon types

 Colorado imposes criminal penalties only when individuals manufacture, possess, or sell machine guns in violation of federal law.

+Effective August 1st, 2026, "specified semiautomatic firearms" will require purchasers to obtain a Firearm Safety Course Eligibility Card, pay fees to Colorado Parks & Wildlife, and complete classes defined by statute.
+Firearms defined as such are most semiautomatic firearms which accept a detachable magazine, with limited exclusions for certain firearms which do not accept a detachable magazine, certain rimfire firearms, curio & relic firearms older than 50 years, handguns with recoil operation, and a list of specific rifles by model which are exempt.
+Gun rights activists argue the enhanced training and permitting requirements for acquiring semi-automatic weapons with detachable magazines is effectively an assault weapon ban, given the burdensome training and vetting requirements and fees to purchase such firearms, which in years past had bills targeting them for ban or restriction.
+In drafting SB25-003 the Colorado General Assembly found complicated feature tests of previous bans to be ineffective and decided in favor of a single, common feature: ability to accept a detachable magazine.
+Colorado's Specified Semiautomatic Firearms law does not restrict possession of such firearms.
+Additionally, the Specified Semiautomatic Firearms law does not require semiautomatic firearms that meet the law's criteria to be registered with the state for someone to maintain lawful possession of such weapons.